sagaland93/PrepServer/README.md

 - Automatically resets RDS grace period timebomb.
 - Clears DNS- and Group Policy cache.
 - Automatically disables tasks and services.

+## Disclaimer
+Please note that this is a work-in-progress.

+You will find bloated code and unnecessary/unused code and comments.